 Password managers.
 Get one and use one.

 Here is my philosophy for passwords: Never use the same one twice.
-Do I follow this?
-Not all of the time… but I sure try and a good password manager sure helps.

 The 3, 2, 1 rule of backups.
 3 copies, at least 2 different mediums, 1 offsite.